Miss Marple: Origins

 Marple is based on friends of Christie's step grandmother, Margaret Miller (née West).
+(Note: Margaret West was the sister of Mary Ann Boehmer, Agatha Christie's maternal grandmother.
+Margaret married Christie's paternal grandfather, Nathaniel Frary Miller, in 1863 in Westbourne, West Sussex.
+He died in 1869 and she dedicated a stained glass window to his memory in St. John's Church, Main Road, Southbourne, West Sussex.
+Margaret's stepson, Frederick Alvah Miller, went on to marry her niece Clarissa Boehmer.
+Apart from Agatha, they had two other children, Margaret Watts and Louis Montant Miller.)
 Christie attributed the inspiration for the character to multiple sources, stating that Miss Marple was "the sort of old lady who would have been rather like some of my step grandmother's Ealing cronies – old ladies whom I have met in so many villages where I have gone to stay as a girl".
 Christie also used material from her fictional creation, spinster Caroline Sheppard, who appeared in The Murder of Roger Ackroyd.
 When Michael Morton adapted the novel for the stage, he replaced the character of Caroline with a young girl.
 This change saddened Christie and she determined to give old maids a voice; thus, Miss Marple was born.